ZerothAngel/zPermissions/doc/vault.md

 *   All API methods are supported.
 *   All player-related methods should work on offline players.
 *   Due to restrictions I've placed on the zPermissions API, all Vault API methods that modify permissions or membership will execute equivalent commands as console.
 *   zPermissions groups are universal &mdash; they apply to all worlds.
-Therefore the playerAddGroup() and playerRemoveGroup() methods will immediately fail if the "world" argument is not null.
-(This may be changed in the future, i.e. the methods will just ignore "world.")
+Therefore, the world argument to playerAddGroup() and playerRemoveGroup() is ignored.
 *   zPermissions has no real concept of a "primary group."
 By default, the primary group of a player is the highest-weight group assigned to that player, i.e. the first group returned when doing a `/permissions player ... groups` or `/permissions mygroups` command.

 Starting with Vault 1.2.26, the primary group can also be controlled by using a metadata property on a player.